Codecademy/docs/content/kotlin/concepts/math-methods/terms/asinh/asinh.md

 ## Example

-In this example below we are trying to find the value of inverse hyperbolic sine of 1.0
+The example below is finding the value of the inverse hyperbolic sine of 1.0

 The `asinh()` function calculates the inverse hyperbolic sine of 1.0, which is 0.881373587019543 and `println(result)`, prints the value of the result variable to the console.